Aric1088/Party-ify/README.md

 Client B receives a packet 1 second after server transmission.

-If we specifiy a global buffer time, or rather, assuming 0 latency, a client should wait x number of seconds before playing the data packet they have received, than we can apply the following synchronizations.
+If we specify a global buffer time, or rather, assuming 0 latency, a client should wait x number of seconds before playing the data packet they have received, than we can apply the following synchronizations.

 Given that client A has a latency of 2 seconds and client B has a latency of 1 second,\ client A must readjust it's wait time to be x - 2 and client B must readjust it's wait time to be x - 1.